 (a) in close consultation with the Board, prepare and submit for consideration and approval by the Board a draft Corporate Plan [PGPA Act s35] for an agreed planning period setting out:

-- the broad objectives of CSIRO in performing its functions;
+- the objectives of CSIRO in performing its functions;

-- a broad outline of the policies and strategies to be pursued by CSIRO to achieve those objectives;
+- an outline of the policies and strategies to be pursued by CSIRO to achieve those objectives;

 - the activities CSIRO proposes to carry out; and